statilytic/Portfolio-Analysis-and-Optimisation/README.md

 # Portfolio Analysis and Optimisation

 The aim of this project is to analyse, evaluate and optimise three portfolios, each consisting of five randomly selected financial assets, using key performance and risk measures such as annual return, volatility, VaR, CVaR and the Sharpe ratio.
-The project further applies portfolio optimisation techniques to identify optimal asset allocations that maximise risk-adjusted returns under standard investment constraints.
+The project further applies portfolio optimisation to identify optimal asset allocations that maximise risk-adjusted returns under standard investment constraints.

 ###Technologies used
 Python and Jupyter Notebook